Music Education at Messiah College

-If teaching music is your goal, then the music education degree is the program for you.
-The Bachelor of Science degree in music education provides you with comprehensive training in curriculum, teaching practice, and performance to prepare you to teach vocal, instrumental and general music in K-12 public and private schools.
+If teaching music is your goal, then the music education degree at Messiah College, one of the top private Christian colleges in the U.S., is the program for you.
+The Bachelor of Science (B.S.) degree in music education provides you with comprehensive training in curriculum, teaching practice, and performance to prepare you to teach vocal, instrumental and general music in K-12 public and private schools.

 Music education major distinctives

 With a music education degree from Messiah College, you’ll be able to:

 with public school children, grades K-12, from a variety of cultural and

 - Perform in recitals and ensembles that often lead to professional recording projects.